About Deploy Yourself

 Deploy Yourself is for those who seek long term benefits and gain, even at the expense of short term pain.
 If you are serious about change and want to know yourself better, you have come to the right place.
 Deploy Yourself is not for those who are looking for short term fixes.
 Go further only if you are ready to look within, answer the tough questions, and confront facing what you don’t want to face.

 “Deploy Yourself” is about understanding ourselves, nurturing and developing our strengths and act in a way that allows our own unique light to shine upon the world, instead of following the path others have decided for us.

 I do not want you to believe or follow anything I have to say.
-Instead I want you to take it as tool, introspect and play around with it.
+Instead, I want you to take it as a tool, introspect and play around with it.
 And then believe it only if it resonates with you.
-I believe all of us are unique and meant to stand out in our own unique ways, while the world always try to fit us into pre-defined labels.
+I believe all of us are unique and meant to stand out in our own unique ways, while the world always tries to fit us into pre-defined labels.

 My only intention is to help you find what works for you.
 Not to follow what works for me.